D-Oh Grand Prix

-The D-Oh Grand Prix (D王 GRAND PRIX, Dī Ō Guran Puri) is an annual professional wrestling tournament hosted by the DDT Pro-Wrestling (DDT) promotion.
-Though DDT also runs the annual King of DDT Tournament, the D-Oh Grand Prix is different in that it is round-robin, whereas the King of DDT is a single-elimination tournament.
-Like the King of DDT however, the winner of the tournament receives a shot at the KO-D Openweight Championship.
+The D-Oh Grand Prix (D王 GRAND PRIX, Dī Ō Guran Puri) is an annual professional wrestling tournament that was held for seven editions from 2018 to 2023.
+DDT Pro-Wrestling (DDT) first hosted it from 2018 to 2020, and CyberFight hosted it as a DDT-branded event from 2021 to 2023.
+Unlike the annual King of DDT Tournament, which is a single-elimination tournament, the D-Oh Grand Prix was round-robin.
+Like the King of DDT, however, the winner of the D-Oh Grand Prix received a shot at the KO-D Openweight Championship.

 History

 The tournament was created by DDT producer Danshoku Dino in August 2017 and later confirmed in November.

 After the first edition was held in January 2018, the second edition had to be held in December 2018 while retaining the name "D-Oh Grand Prix 2019".
 This offset between the tournament title and the year it was actually held persisted until 2021 where the tournament (held between November and December 2021) was entitled "D-Oh Grand Prix 2021 II".

 Shuji Ishikawa is the inaugural winner of the tournament; Konosuke Takeshita is the only two-time winner.